Gangwar656/Bank_Management_System/README.md

 - All data, including account details and transaction history, is stored locally in directories named after the account holder.

 ## Authors
-- This project was created by Kavya Arora and Akash Malik.
+- This project was created by Vatan Ganagwar